 Analog Hall Sensor

-Description
+Overview

-This course uses the Raspberry Pi to capture the signal of an analog Hall sensor and controls the LED's blinking based on the captured signal.
+Hall effects are magnetic sensors, and vary their voltage output in relation to a detected magnetic field.
+They are used to detect proximity, position, speed, and current.
+This experiment uses the Raspberry Pi to measure the signal of an analog Hall sensor and drive a blinking LED based on the captured signal.

 Experimental Materials